 Important: Medications affect people differently.
-This page offers general information only.
+This page offers general information only about treatment options.
 Talk with your doctor about what is right for you.
 Read Words of Caution.

 Narcolepsy has no cure currently.
-However, medicines, lifestyle changes, and other therapies can help relieve many of the symptoms.
+However, medicines, lifestyle changes, and other treatment options can help relieve many of the symptoms.
 Treatment for narcolepsy is based on the type and severity of your symptoms.